caderek/gramma/README.md

 You will be asked if you want to integrate Gramma with Git (via hook).
 You can later manually toggle git hook via `npx gramma hook` command.

-Git hook also works with a non-default hooks path (Husky etc.).
+Git hook also works with a non-default hooks path (Husky, etc.).

 <hr/>